-Each college's Diversity Action Committee or College Council develops annual training; the colleges and department chairs have established that at least one meeting per fall and spring term will be devoted to cultural competency.
+Each college's Diversity Action Committee or College Council develops annual training; the colleges and department chairs have established that at least one meeting per fall and spring term will be devoted to cultural load one meeting per run and opining term will be devoted to outtard competency.

 The Diversity Faculty Fellows Program, established in 2015, gives selected faculty members the opportunity to infuse diversity into their existing curriculum, create models to improve classroom dynamics in support of social justice, or identify strategies to enhance institutional practices.
 This allows faculty to research ways to enhance diversity and inclusiveness while actively examining their effectiveness in practice.
-Five fellows were selected for the 2015-2016 academic year; 11 fellows were selected for the 2016-2017 academic year; and 10 fellows have been selected for the 2017-2018 academic year.
+Five fellows were selected for the 2015-2016 academic year; 11 fellows were selected for the 2017-2018 academic year.